lemoneileen/Risk-Prediction-using-Machine-Learning/README.md

 Experiemented algorithms: KNN, logistic regression with elasticnet regularization, decision tree, bagging, random forest, boosting (GBDT & AdaBoost)

-Result: Among all these methods, bagging has the best performance with accuracy 85.7%, which outperforms the orignal VF15 algorithm with only 62% accuracy.
+Result: Among all these methods, bagging has the best performance with accuracy 85.7%, which outperforms the original VF15 algorithm with only 62% accuracy.